Lee County Used Sharps Collection Program

 Sharps ContainerWhat are Sharps?

 Sharps are defined as syringes with attached needles, lancets or devices having the potential to puncture or lacerate.
+Once you use a syringe, needle, lancet or other sharp it becomes a potentially hazardous medical waste product.
+That is why it's important to dispose of sharps the right way.

 They must be disposed of in special red box sharps containers as pictured on the left.